lndgalante/courses-list/README.md

 # Courses

-> A list of courses from different platforms/developers
+> 👨‍🎓 A list of JavaScript courses (free and paid)

 ## Personal curated lists